Carl Icahn holds about $400 million stake in Allstate - WSJ

-(Reuters) - Activist investor Carl Icahn holds a roughly $400 million, or 1%, stake in insurer Allstate Corp, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.
+Activist investor Carl Icahn holds a roughly $400 million, or 1%, stake in insurer Allstate Corp (ALL.N), the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

-Icahn has not yet made any demands as he supports the insurer's move to cut costs and sell more products directly to consumers, the report added. (on.wsj.com/3uiS2nS)
+Icahn has not yet made any demands as he supports the insurer's move to cut costs and sell more products directly to consumers, the report added. (https://on.wsj.com/3uiS2nS)

 Allstate and Icahn Capital did not immediately respond to Reuters requests for comment.